DanielFaro/LuxuryRentals/README.md

 ### State Management -

-**Zustand** - Redux seemed like overkill for a small application and I wantedt to challenge myself by trying a new library.
-I chose zustand due to the small boilerplate and straightforward usage.
-Some local state was used e.g. the search bar uses a searchValue for the input, which is then sent to the store and set in global state as 'searchTerm'.

-### Visualization -

-**ChartJS with recharts** - I had used ChartJS in the past and with some minor research was able to implement a scatter plot.
-It also seemed more straight forward than d3, which I don't have much experience with.
+**useState** - Redux seemed like overkill for a small application and simply went with the react hook useState.

 ### Styling -